-One of Singapore’s greatest assets is its wet markets, full of exotic, authentic food and where every day some of the nation’s oldest butchers and fishmongers chop, cut, scale and fillet fresh foods any way you desire.
-And among the most colourful of these bastions of all foods fresh and local: Tekka Centre in Little India.
+One of Singapore’s greatest assets is its wet markets.
+They’re full of exotic, authentic food, and you can find some of the nation’s oldest butchers and fishmongers chopping, cutting, scaling and filleting fresh ingredients any way you desire.
+Among the most colourful of these bastions of all foods fresh and local?
+Tekka Centre in Little India.

 Tekka Market has been the heart and soul of Little India since the early days, when the area was called Kandang Kerbau after the buffalo slaughterhouses operating on what is now Buffalo Road.
 Organised by type of food, the market is easy to navigate and explore.
-Today’s food walk will make a loop around the market, starting at the steps fronting Serangoon Road where you will immediately come upon the hawker centre section of the market.
+On this particular walk, we’ll make a loop around the market, starting at the steps fronting Serangoon Road.

 Staying to the left side of the complex, you pass many hawker stalls selling predominantly Muslim and Indian prepared food – likely to give you a sudden craving for briyani.
 So start your food walk with a plate of this turmeric-laced rice dish at the popular Allauddan’s Briyani (#01-232).
 Select chicken, fish or mutton from the enormous steel vats on the counter, add a side of zesty curry gravy, and dig in.
 It’s hard to find a better version of this dish in any hawker centre.

 Continue down the aisle picking and eating your way through savoury Indian treats like samosas and flat breads and several sweet stalls.
 At the end, bear to the right as the pathway leads toward the wet market.

 Entering this section you first reach the poultry area, where whole chickens line glass cases and the vendors await your cutting instructions.
 Or just buy your chicken whole, which here means intact from head down to gnarly toenails.
 Beyond, you will see the market’s wide main aisle, with numerous fishmongers on the right and butchers on the left.